-In 6DKF we try to avoid as much as possible to grab the opponent, but when we must or when we have a good opportunity we need to be sure that our grip is not only solid but also able to cause pain / damage to the opponent.
+In 6 Dragons Kung Fu’s trapping method (read Trapping [MINI-GUIDE]), we generally try to avoid as much as possible to grab the opponent with our fingers but when we have to (or when we have a good opportunity): we want to be sure that our grip is not only solid but also able to directly inflict pain / damage.

 - The exercises that stress the muscles of the hands should never be executed for consecutive days (every 3-4 days is ideal)